 "TINA DELGADO IS ALIVE, ALIVE, ALIVE!" screamed an echo-chambered woman from the clock radio in the afternoon in the bachelor’s apartment.
-Crash Walker, aka Harold Szymczyk, spasmodically kicked his legs up in the air like some epileptic frog, then his arms reached up, and finally he lifted his head up but his eyes were still shut tight.
+Crash Walker, aka Harold Szymczyk, spasmodically kicked his legs up in the air like some epileptic frog, then his arms reached up, and then finally lifted up his head, but his eyes were still shut tight.
 He was holding on for dear life to his sleepy state, but time was running out.

 "That’s right groovy guys and boss bunnies it's time for the Tina Delgado contest I’ll take the seventh caller and if you can tell me who the groovy singer in Herman’s Hermits is you’ll get two tickets to their outtasite show at the Carousel in Riverside this Saturday night.
 Don’t delay call today!
 Can you dig it, baby?
 Now here’s Paul Revere & The Raiders “Steppin’ Out”, and if you’re steppin’ out today you won’t need an umbrella, yeah…” A trebly screech burned into Szymczyk's ears, and he swiveled around to punch the alarm clock off.

 He crawled from the bed to the bathroom, shed a tear for Lord Nelson and the entire Swiss Navy, then pelted his face with ice cold water and gagged a few times.
 Not only was he a bad early riser but a terrible riser, period.
-It was already three PM in the afternoon.
-Throwing on a striped t-shirt, some jeans and zip-up ankle boots, he picked up his phone and called his answering service.
+It was already 3 pm in the afternoon.
+Throwing on a striped t-shirt, some jeans and zip-up ankle boots, he picked up the phone and called his answering service.

 "Hi", he mumbled, "Any messages for Crash Walker?
 No?
 How about Harold Szymzcyk, then?
 Nothing?
 Well, there's always dinner time, isn't there?
 Yeah, it's a date, call you later, babe".

 He climbed into his quickly dying Chevy Corvair and drove up to the Sunset Strip, pulling into the parking space between Pandora’s Box and Schwab’s Drug Store on Crescent Heights.
-Crash Walker ambled into the drug store with its endless counters of cosmetics, tobacco products, and medicines towards the smoke-filled coffee shop area in the back.
+Crash Walker ambled into the drug store with its endless counters of cosmetics, tobacco products, suntan lotion, sleeping pills, hair dye and medicines towards the smoke-filled coffee shop area in the back.

-He approached the booth by the window with the rowdy guys loafing and barking like a human dog pack.
+He approached the booth by the window which seated a couple of rowdy guys loafing and barking like a human dog pack.